JoshuaBones/duelingnexus-deck-exporter/README.md

 ### Editor Improvements
 * Errata toggle
-* Replace alt-arts for Edison mode and compatibility with other simulators
+* Replace alt-arts to their original counterpart.
+For Edison mode and compatibility with other simulators

 ## Feature Images
 ![DeckEditFeatures](images/deck_edit_features.png)